Flagler County, Florida: Libraries

 Flagler County Library System consists of two branches with over 57,000 borrowers.
 The Main Branch is located at 2500 Palm Coast Pkwy NW, Palm Coast and the Bunnell Branch is located at 103 E Moody Blvd, Bunnell.
 The Flagler County Library system currently employees eighteen staff, with fourteen full-time employees and four part-time employees with an annual operating budget of $1 million.

 The Flagler County Public Library was created by the County Commission in 1987, but as early as 1937, a room of the County Courthouse in Bunnell was set aside for a small library, which was sponsored by the Colony Club.
 The current library director is Holly Albanese.

 The Flagler County Library System offers a wide variety of services beyond traditional library services.
 They have an e-book collection through Overdrive and Axis360.
 The library system will assist patrons in filing taxes, and applying for some government programs, as well as with passport applications.
 Both libraries offer fax services, and the Main Branch also offers scanning services.

 In 2001, the Flagler County Library System began a local oral history project called the "Flagler County Memories Project".
 This project is currently being recorded and then preserved on compact discs.
 The project mission states, "This collection of oral life histories seeks to sample the common themes and unique stories of selected local residents."

+Healthcare

+In 1951, Dr. John Canakaris' opened Bunnell Medical Clinic with 5 beds.
+And later the clinic increased the number of beds to 22.

+In 1960, Bunnell Medical Clinic became Bunnell General Hospital with 60 beds.

+In 1977, Bunnell Community Hospital with 80 hospital beds was built.

+Later Hospital Corporation of America purchased the hospital and renamed it Memorial Hospital-Flagler.

+In late May 2000, Memorial Health Systems chose to merge with Adventist Health System.

+In September 2002, Memorial Hospital-Flagler constructed a new facility in Palm Coast with 81 beds for $67 million and was renamed Florida Hospital Flagler.

+An outpatient clinic named Florida Hospital Flagler Medical Plaza opened on July 10, 2012.

+On January 2, 2019, Florida Hospital Flagler rebranded to AdventHealth Palm Coast.

+A second AdventHealth hospital opened in Palm Coast on August 2, 2023.
+At the end of the first year, AdventHealth Palm Coast Parkway's Emergency department had treated 30,000 people, had 5,300 inpatient visits, and 16,700 outpatient visits.
+The new hospital hired 650 employees.